Who are we?

 THE GIVING TREE is an annual Christmas project by which we help those who can barely put food on the table.
 We coordinate the Giving Tree at St. Cecilia.
 We organize sorting and distribution of gifts of clothing, toys, and food baskets donated by parishioners, to needy families.
 Many of these gifts go to families in migrant camps who would other wise have none.
 Other gifts go to Greenhouse, the Macdonald Center, elderly folks in nursing homes or who are homebound.
 This project is well supported by many in the parish.

-MOTHERS DAY is a time we honor the mothers in our community, but it is also a time to think of those mothers who have no one to support them, who are being assisted by agencies like Elizabeth House and Birthright.
+MOTHERS DAY is a time we honor the mothers in our community, but it is also a time to think of those mothers who have no one to support them, who are being assisted by agencies like Pregnancy Resource Center.
 We hold a baby shower during this time to help these agencies in their work.
-We stay connected with them throughout the year for special needs.

 SOCIAL CONCERNS MINISTRY -